When an author or creator takes two previously unrelated works and puts them into a single, shared continuity.

 There is a crossover between Wonder Woman and Fafhrd and the Gray Mouser.
 The latter's world was adapted into Dungeons & Dragons setting.
 Of course, there was a fair amounts of retcons in The DCU and revised editions of D&D, but it's quite possible that the link estabilishing connection between the three still exist in some form.

 Thanks to the d20 edition of Call of Cthulhu you can play as Dungeons and Dragons characters in Call of Cthulhu and introduce the Cthulhu Mythos into Dungeons and Dragons.
-It however doesn't stop there as the Call of Cthulhu sourcebook known as The Malleus Monstrorum not only mentions every major Mythos entity, the book also manages to throw in The Thing (1982), The Martians of The War of the Worlds, and The Wicker Man and several of Stephen King's characters as Nyralathoep's avatars.
+It however doesn't stop there as the Call of Cthulhu sourcebook known as The Malleus Monstrorum not only mentions every major Mythos entity, the book also manages to throw in The Thing (1982), The Martians of The War of the Worlds, and The Wicker Man and several of Stephen King's characters as avatars of Nyarlathotep;

 Shin Mazinger is quickly reaching a critical level of this, with a woman from Violence Jack turning out to be Kouji Kabuto's mother.